We’ve all gotten used to marketplace businesses.

 In Yardbook, landscaping business owners can build their company profiles, get new clients, schedule jobs, track their completion rates, set invoices, and more.

 In other words, if you’re a landscaper, you’re able to open yourself up for new business without having to make a substantial investment.
 On top of that, much of the technical stuff like setting up your company page or communicating with your employees could go away as it can be done through the platform, automatically.

-Provided that landscapers fill out their profiles fully, e.g., by uploading photos showing what types of projects they’re working on and asking their clients to review their services, homeowners get a chance to find a trusted provider that operates in their neighborhood quickly.
+Provided that landscapers fill out their profiles fully, e.g., by uploading photos showing what types of projects they’re working on and asking their clients to review their services, homeowners get a chance to find a trusted provider that operates in their neighbourhood quickly.

 The platform offers only three pricing plans, which vary in the number of features you decide to go for.

 Their business one, for example, lets the landscapers send mass emails and text messages to their clients, as well as check their employees’ location thanks to GPS tracking.